metteec2/luna_charles_api_p1/README.md

 #### GET

-the GET method on /faculty responds with the principal of the authorized user.
+the GET method on /faculty responds with the ID, email, and role (faculty) of the authorized user.

 ### /registration